zoomix/ionic_feeder/README.md

 ##BUGS:
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
-* Scroll box size to small.
-Can't scroll when there are no times.

 ##DONE:
 * Store partials in db.